Datacolor Spyder 5 Elite Testing

 Using the Datacolor Spyder 5 Elite, we are able to consistently test the colour gamut, accuracy and uniformity, brightness levels and uniformity and contrast ratios.

 Much like colour uniformity, brightness is ideal when it is the same across the entire screen.
-Also like the colour accuracy, this panel struggles to maintain a close average, but is vastly improved once calibrated.
+Again, as with Colour Uniformity, the differences are small but noticeable to the naked eye in the right lighting conditions.